Whoodels/Whoodels/README.md

 # 👋 Hi, I'm Otto Huhtinen!

 Hey there!
 I'm Otto, a 17-year-old from Finland.
 I spend a lot of my time playing Minecraft (my IGN is **Whoodels**), and I'm currently working on building my own SMP server.
-When I'm not in-game, I'm studying to be an IT support specialist at SASKY in Tampere.
+When I'm not in-game, I'm studying to be an IT support specialist.

 ### About Me
 - 🎓 IT support student at SASKY